 He must have been for a run, he’s all sweaty and extraordinary cool.
 Mr. CF guy is in my living room, reading his newspaper while he waits for his coffee.

 ‘Some croissants would have been amazing.’

 His voice is incredibly calm.
 He looks at me with that look I felt all morning in CF.Was he there?
 How did he know where I lived?
 What is he doing here?
 Does he want to know why I didn’t go to Su’s party?
 Does he simply want to have a coffee with me?
-While I’m dressed in a questionable bath gown?
+While I’m dressed in a questionable bathrobe?
 Is he tired as well of not knowing what my skin tastes like?
-Or how many moles are there on my left elbow?
+Or how many moles there are on my left elbow?

 The coffee is ready and we are both drinking it in silence.